intel/dffml/docs/tutorials/sources/file.rst

     :filepath: dffml_source_ini/misc.py
     :lines: 11-15

-Here we will be writing the configuration options which will be avaliable for our INISource.
+Here we will be writing the configuration options which will be available for our INISource.
 The INISourceConfig will be decorated by config.
 Here we have provided three configuration options.